calaldees/barcampCanterbury/events/2022/email-week-before.md

 ## Thanks to our sponsors and supporters

-We'd like to say a BIG thanks to our sponsors, without whom this event would not be possible.
+We'd like to say a BIG thank you to our sponsors, without whom this event would not be possible.
 Our sponsors this year are:

 * [Canterbury Christ Church University: School of Engineering Technology and Design](https://www.canterbury.ac.uk/science-engineering-and-social-sciences/engineering-technology-and-design/school-of-engineering-technology-and-design.aspx)
 * [University of Kent: School of Computing](https://www.cs.kent.ac.uk/)